MultiPoolMiner/MultiPoolMiner/README.md

 Settings for each configured pool are stored in its own subsection.
 These settings are only valid for the named pool.

-#### CoinName [Zcash, ZeroCoin etc.]
+#### CoinName per pool [Zcash, ZeroCoin etc.]
 Only mine the selected coins at the specified pool.

-E.g. you do not want to mine Zcash & ZeroCoin at Zpool:
+E.g. To mine Zcash & ZeroCoin at Zpool:

     "ZpoolCoins": {
       "CoinName":  [
         "Zcash",
         "ZeroCoin"
       ]
     }
 Note: Only the pools ending in ...Coins expose the coin name in their API.

-#### ExcludeAlgorithm
+#### ExcludeAlgorithm per pool
 Do not use the configured algorithms for mining at the specified pool.

-E.g. you do not want to mine Equihash and Ethash2GB at Zpool:
+E.g. To NOT mine Equihash and Ethash2gb at Zpool:

     "ZpoolCoins": {
       "ExcludeAlgorithm":  [
         "Equihash",
-            "Ethash2Gb"
+        "Ethash2gb"
       ]
     }

-#### ExcludeCoinName [Zcash, ZeroCoin etc.]
+#### ExcludeCoinName per pool [Zcash, ZeroCoin etc.]
 Exclude selected coins from being mined at the specified pool.

-E.g. you do not want to mine Zcash & ZeroCoin at Zpool:
+E.g. To NOT mine Zcash & ZeroCoin at Zpool:

     "ZpoolCoins": {
       "ExcludeCoinName":  [
         "Zcash",
         "ZeroCoin"
       ]
     }
 Note: Only the pools ending in ...Coins expose the coin name in their API.

+#### ExcludeRegion per pool
+Do not use the pool endpoints is select regions.
+This may be useful when a pool has a problem with its endpoints in some regions, e.g. https://bitcointalk.org/index.php?topic=472510.msg51637436#msg51637436.

+E.g. To not use the MiningPoolHub ming endpoints in region 'Europe':

+    "MiningPoolHub": {
+      "ExcludeRegion":  [
+        "Europe"
+      ]
+    }
+Note: The values for 'Regions' must match the definitions in 'Regions.txt'.

+#### MinWorker
+This parameter allows to define a required minimum number of workers at the pool per algorithm.
+If there are less then the configured number of workers MPM will skip the affected algorithms.
+Wildcards (* and ?) for the algorithm names are supported.
+If an algorithm name/wildcard matches more than one entry then the lower number takes priority.
+Important: The general '-MinWorker' value is always applied.
+Only algorithms matching the global workers count will eventually be handled by the per-pool config.

+E.g. To ignore 'Ethash*' & 'Equihash1445' algorithms at MiningPoolHub if there are less than 10 workers set MinWorker like this:

+    "MiningPoolHub": {
+      "MinWorker":  {
+        "Ethash*":  10,
+        "Equihash1445":  10
+      }
+    }
+Note: Not all pools support this, for more information consult the pools web page or check the MPM web GUI If *-MinWorker* is set on a general AND pool level, then the lower number takes priority.

-#### To change payout currency of a pool
+#### Payout currency

-If a pool allows payout in another currency than BTC you can change this.
+If a pool allows payout in another currency than BTC you can set the currency you wish to be paid.
+By default MPM will add ALL currencies configured by $Wallet as possible payout currencies for the pool.

-For each pool you can statically add a section similar to this (see http://localhost:3999/config):
+For each pool you can statically add a section similar to this (see http://localhost:3999/config) to your config file:

     "Zpool": {
+      "Wallets":  {
-        "BTC": "$Wallet",
+        "BTC": "$Wallet"
+      },
       "Worker": "$WorkerName"
     }

 The payout currency is defined by this line: